-Litigation expenses were \$1.09 million in FY2021 compared to \$1.44 million in FY2020.
-The Company continues to defend its intellectual property in German and Australian courts, and while progress is being made to resolve each matter, legal proceedings are expected to continue throughout 2022.
+Litigation expenses were \$0.95 million in 2022 compared to \$1.09 million in 2021.
+The Company continues to defend its intellectual property in German and Australian courts, good progress is being made to resolve each matter, and the Company is confident that legal proceedings will conclude in 2023.